harvard-lts/kakadu-vips/README.md

 - cmyk, lab and greyscale should work, but need testing

+- palettised images should work, but need testing

 - multispectral images should work, but need testing

 - implement `kakadusave`